kyma-project/kyma/components/event-bus/README.md

 gcloud auth configure-docker
 ```

-3. Clone [knative/eventing](https://github.com/knative/eventing) and checkout the release branch you want to produce the images from.
+3. Clone [knative/eventing](https://github.com/knative/eventing) and check out the release branch you want to create the images from.

 4. Go to the [`natss`](https://github.com/knative/eventing/tree/master/pkg/provisioners/natss) folder: